For Windows 8 and later, please skip to the Licensing section below.

-Yes.
-However, you must first turn off the VNC Mirror Driver component if you’re installing on Windows 7 or earlier, or VNC Server will fail to install.
+If installing on Windows 7 or earlier you must first turn off the VNC Mirror Driver component or VNC Server will fail to install.
 You can do this in the installer:

 Once VNC Server has successfully installed, you need to manually open the licensing wizard - you can do this by navigating to the installation directory of RealVNC (